RedPenguin101/modelling-framework/README.md

 Start the REPL following the Calva instructions.
 Now you're ready to start building the model.

 ### Coding and running the model
 All of the above examples have been in pseudo-code.
 The framework implements a DSL for writing these models.
-The full source code for this model is at [This link](./models/models/readme_example.clj)
+The full source code for this model is at [This link](./models/models/readme_example.clj)[^2]

+[^2]: That folder also has several other sample models you can look at.

 ```clojure
 (base-case!